-Helix- The helix is one of the components for control of "rate of shift of the belt" in the secondary clutch.
-A helix can have different ramp angles or curves.
-The helix is a component that works in conjunction with the secondary spring.
-Sometimes one, or the other need to be different for different vehicles and applications.
+Helix- The helix is a principal component for control of "rate of shift of the belt" in the secondary clutch.
+A helix can have different ramp angles or curves to help better control rate of shift for both upshift under acceleration and back shifting as the vehicle slows or senses load.